ETIMC/Report/typst/sections/Sprint 1.typ

 == Hardware experimentation and exploration

 === MCU
 Two microcontroller families were evaluated for both the controllers and the MIDI host: the Raspberry Pi Pico series and the Arduino Uno series.
 Both offer WiFi–capable models and provide sufficient GPIO pins to accommodate the project’s sensors and actuators (buttons, potentiometers, NFC reader, and display).
 The Arduino platform presented advantages in terms of prior team familiarity, extensive library support, and a well-­established first-party IDE.
-However, its WiFi–enabled variants carry a significant price premium—often more than double that of comparable RP2040-based boards #cite(<jkollerupdk_raspberry_nodate>) #cite(<ardustoredk_arduino_nodate>).
+However, its WiFi–enabled variants carry a significant price premium, often costing more than double that of comparable RP2040-based boards #cite(<jkollerupdk_raspberry_nodate>) #cite(<ardustoredk_arduino_nodate>).

 In contrast, the Raspberry Pi Pico series combines very low unit cost with robust performance and library support for both WiFi and MIDI functionality.
 Although the Pico lacks some of Arduino’s out-of-the-box shield compatibility and IDE simplicity, its community offers both free documentation, tutorials, and many well-made third-party libraries.
-This balance of affordability, sufficient processing capacity, and ecosystem support aligned closely with the cost-accessibility requirement (Requirement 12) @table:usabilityRequirements.
+This balance of affordability, sufficient processing capacity, and ecosystem support aligned closely with the cost-accessibility requirement (Requirement 12, @table:usabilityRequirements).

 Ultimately, the Raspberry Pi Pico series was selected.
-The more powerful Pico 2 W was assigned to the host—where heavier computation would be done, and the original Pico W was chosen for the controllers to minimize per-unit expense.
-This configuration preserves overall system performance and flexibility, while ensuring the final devices remain inexpensive and flexible.
+The more powerful Pico 2 W was assigned to the host, where heavier computation would be done, and the original Pico W was chosen for the controllers to minimize per-unit expense.
+This configuration preserves overall system performance and flexibility, while ensuring the final devices remain inexpensive.

 ==== Circuitpython
 While exploring the Raspberry Pi Pico ecosystem the Circuitpython programming language #cite(<adafruit_circuitpython_nodate>) was discovered.
 Circuitpython is based on Python and promises simplicity, quick prototyping and _"strong hardware support"_ #cite(<schroeder_what_2024>).
-Furthermore, Circuitpython's creator Adafruit has already created many packages and libraries for everything from interfacing with screens to Bluetooth connectivity.
-Including packages for working with WiFi #cite(<noauthor_adafruit_2025>) and MIDI #cite(<walters_adafruit_2025>).
-While testing a Pico 2 was successfully made into hosting a WiFi hotspot using the beforementioned library.
-Likewise a Pico 1 was successfully configured to connect to the Pico 2's hotspot, and they could successfully exchange messages.
-For experimenting purposes, using the beforementioned MIDI library, the host was easily configured to act as a MIDI interface, sending MIDI notes on multiple MIDI challenges to an instance of Ableton Live running on a USB-connected laptop.
+Furthermore, Circuitpython's creator Adafruit has already created many packages and libraries for everything from interfacing with displays to Bluetooth connectivity, including packages for working with WiFi #cite(<noauthor_adafruit_2025>) and MIDI #cite(<walters_adafruit_2025>).
+While testing a Pico 2 was successfully made to host a WiFi hotspot using the beforementioned library.
+Likewise, a Pico 1 was successfully configured to connect to the Pico 2's hotspot, and they could successfully exchange messages.
+For experimentation purposes, using the beforementioned MIDI library, the host was easily configured to act as a MIDI interface, sending MIDI notes on multiple MIDI channels to an instance of Ableton Live running on a USB-connected laptop.

+The primary drawback of CircuitPython was its confinement of the Pico’s execution to a single CPU core, raising concerns about multitasking performance as the host device needed to manage multiple controllers and a computer concurrently.
+Fortunately, the discovery of the _asyncio_ library addressed this limitation #cite(<halbert_cooperative_2022>).
+By providing a cooperative multitasking framework—where functions explicitly yield control and later resume after a specified interval.

+This cooperative multitasking model formed the foundation of both the host and controller codebase architectures.
+During development yielding points were inserted at key stages (e.g., WiFi polling, MIDI message processing, and input scanning), ensuring that network communication, MIDI I/O, and user-input handling all progressed smoothly without blocking each other.

 Based on the theoretical capabilities and personal experimentations with Circuitpython, it was decided that the project should be developed using it.